HMS Duncan (1901): Operational history

-Pre-World War I
+Pre-First World War

 HMS Duncan was laid down by Thames Ironworks and Shipbuilding Company, Leamouth, on 10 July 1899, and launched on 21 March 1901.
 She left the Victoria Dock for Chatham in May 1902, for armament and trials, and was completed in October 1903.
 HMS Duncan commissioned at Chatham Dockyard on 8 October for Mediterranean Fleet service.
 She transferred to the Channel Fleet in February 1905.
 On 26 September that year, she collided with the battleship HMS Albion at Lerwick, suffering hull damage including a hole in her side below the waterline, rudder damage, and the loss of her sternwalk.
 She suffered another mishap on 23 July 1906, when she grounded off Lundy Island during unsuccessful operations to salvage the battleship HMS Montagu.

 Duncan transferred to the Atlantic Fleet in February 1907, and underwent a refit at Gibraltar from November to February 1908.
 In July, Duncan visited Canada during the Quebec Tercentenary, in company with her sister ships Albemarle, Exmouth, and Russell.
 On 1 December, Duncan transferred to the Mediterranean Fleet to serve as Second Flagship.
 She underwent a refit at Malta in 1909.
 Under a fleet reorganisation on 1 May 1912, the Mediterranean Fleet became the 4th Battle Squadron, Home Fleet, and changed its base from Malta to Gibraltar; Duncan thus became a unit of the squadron at Gibraltar.
 On 27 May 1913, Duncan recommissioned at Chatham with a nucleus crew and was assigned to the 6th Battle Squadron in the Second Fleet at Portsmouth, where she served as a gunnery training ship in the commissioned reserve.
 She began a refit at Chatham in May 1914.